(If you came here via email – welcome, you’ll soon learn how we made that happen!)

-And it’s not only about the numbers: we’re not just looking at the % and giving each other high fives, we’re checking if our message is getting across to our customers.
-It’s a win-win for sure: they get more personalized, relevant content, and we get more accurate feedback.
+It’s a win-win for sure.
+Customers get personalized content and we get better feedback.
+So we’re not just looking at the numbers and giving each other high fives, we’re checking if our message is getting across to our audience.

 Your email subject line has to stand out from the rest.

 You’re going to do that by appealing to your customers’ emotions.
 In a rather superb blog on writing subject lines, Coschedule named the four emotions that get your customers clicking: urgency, curiosity, excitement, joy.

 Let’s face it, we often look, click, and buy because of a quick, unnoticeable trigger.
 So pick your trigger and wrap it in some wording.
 Whatever you do:

 - Keep it short – nothing’s worse than a tl;dr subject line.
 Go for segment-focused keywords and simple phrasing

 - Use emojis sparingly – a context-appropriate emoji can do wonders, but if there’s no need for it, stick to good old text

 - Write numbers with digits – they attract attention and save space

 - Use the imperative (we’ll get to that later) – the subject line is like a call-to-action button in your inbox, so get your customers to act